 To make a complaint against a business please contact us:

 If you are unable to resolve the matter amicably with the business and we identify that the business could be engaging in practices which are detrimental to the collective interests of consumers in Gibraltar, we will proceed to contact the business ourselves.
-If we determine that the business is causing consumer harm in any way, we will try and assist the business into compliance and seek an undertaking from them that they will cease the detrimental practice.
-Please note however that the OFT is not empowered to achieve any redress for a complainant.
-Businesses often offer redress to complainants after our team's intervention, however this is not something we may assist with.
+If we determine that the business is causing consumer harm in any way, we will try and assist the business into compliance and where necessary apply any of the enforecement measures at its disposal to ensure they sease the detrimental practice.
+Whenever possible, the OFT will try to obtain a negotiated outcome for the complainant.

 If a Business fails to adequately refrain from causing consumer harm the OFT may make a reference to the OFT Commission who may issue the business with appropriate Enforcement Order.

-The main role of the CPEs is the protection of consumer interests and to ensure that all businesses comply with this legislation.
-CPEs will visit local traders to review their business practices, inspect weighing and measuring equipment used for trade and check business licences to ensure they are in place and up to date.
+The main role of the CPOs is the protection of consumer interests and to ensure that all businesses comply with this legislation.
+CPOs will visit local traders to review their business practices, inspect weighing and measuring equipment used for trade and check business licences to ensure they are in place and up to date.

 They will also monitor and check advertisements for accuracy, inspect and test goods for safety, ensure that no person is selling goods to consumers without a business licence and investigate matters and behaviour of business practices in Gibraltar that the Office of Fair Trading consider to be significantly harming consumers in Gibraltar.

-The CP Enforcers’ powers include investigatory powers, the ability to enter into business premises with a warrant and the retention of documents.
+The CP Officers’ powers include investigatory powers, the ability to enter into business premises and the retention of documents.

 When you buy goods from a trader the law says they must: